elastic/eui/src-docs/src/views/provider/provider.md

 ## Global styles

-A reset stylesheet and the global EUI styles are applied via Emotion.
-To prevent loading these styles from loading, pass `globalStyles={false}` to the provider.
-If you are using the legacy theme, we recommend passing `theme={null}` to achieve similar results.
+The provider includes general reset and global styles, applied via Emotion.
+These only need to be applied **once** so to prevent these styles from loading in nested instances of the provider, pass `globalStyles={false}`.

 ### `@emotion/cache` and style injection location